jaredly/j3/Roadmap.md

 - [x] unwrap, lookin slick

 NEXT UP: A bit of navigation
+- [x] Ok I also need my `Hidden` input to reclaim focus at .. all times?
+- [x] then I'll need a blinker for the start & end of collections.
+- [x] dbl click to select all
 - [ ] Arrow Left & Right if you please
-- [x] Ok I also need my `Hidden` input to reclaim focus at .. all times?
-- [ ] then I'll need a blinker for the start & end of collections.

 ENUMERATING ALL THE PLACES SELECTION CAN HAPPEN